shanselman/howtounmute.com/README.md

 ### Using Google Hangouts?

-The unmute button is at the top of the hangout.
+The unmute button is at the bottom of the hangout.

 ![image](images/hangouts.png "Google Hangouts")